asl11/Hackathon2020/README.md

 the model optimization.
 Our frontend is built in React, the main file being fronten/src/app.js.
 To use our site, run api.py and app.js through two terminal windows, visit localhost:3000, and optimize your meetings!

+Data Inputs:

+PersonTable contains information about each person in the organization
+    PersonID - Numeric Identifier of Person
+    Name - Name of Person
+    MeetingID - Meeting that each person is assigned to PersonalRoomID - Room that person starts in

+MeetingTable contains information about each meeting
+    MeetingID - Numeric Identifier of each Meeting MeetingName - Name of Meeting
+    MeetingTime - Start time of a meeting

+LocationTable contains information about each location in the organization
+    LocationID - Numeric Identifier of each meeting LocationName - Name of location
+    Capacity - COVID safe capacity of each location

+NetworkTable contains all locations that have an edge between them.
+We use this to create an undirected graph.
+    Node 1 - The source node
+    Node 2 - The target node
+    Edge_Weight - The weight of the edge between Node 1 and Node 2